Boccca2014/CodeGra.de/docs/user/overview.rst

 You are now registered and logged in to CodeGrade!

+.. note:: Registering a new account in this way may not be available on your CodeGrade instance.

 Logging in to an existing account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+There are multiple ways to log in to CodeGrade.
+If you visit CodeGrade via your
+Learning Management System (Blackboard, Canvas, etc.) you do not need to enter
+any password as you will automatically be logged in.
+If you are on a standalone
-If you already have a CodeGrade account, you can use this to log in to the online
+CodeGrade instance, you can log in either with a username and password
+combination or via a single sign-on (SSO) provider.

+To log in with your username and password, you need to already have registered
+an account.
+Visit <instance>.codegra.de, click 'Login' in the sidebar, and
-environment.
-After clicking the 'Login' button, enter your username and password
+enter your username and password.
+After clicking the 'Login' button you are now
-and click 'Login'.
-You are now logged in to CodeGrade!
+logged in to CodeGrade!

+To log in with SSO select your institution in the list of SSO providers.
+You
+will be taken to a page where you can log in to the SSO system, which will take
+you back to CodeGrade afterwards.
+When you return you will be logged in to
+CodeGrade.

 Click 'Forgot password' in the case you have forgotten your password.
 After
 entering your username, a temporary link will be sent in an e-mail which allows